Locally Trivial Deformations of Toric Varieties: Deformation functors

 where $\pi$ is a morphism in $\Art$ and $I$ is an ideal of $A'$ such that $\mfm_{A'}\cdot I=0$.
-The $A'$-module structure on $I$ induces a $\KK$-vector space structure on $I$. \end{defn} Definition \ref{small extn} is standard, but there is some inconsistency in the literature about the terminology.
+The $A'$-module structure on $I$ induces a $\KK$-vector space structure on $I$.
+The above definition of a small extension is standard, but there is some inconsistency in the literature about the terminology.
 We opt to maintain consistency with the terminology used in \cite{Lie},\cite{Obstruction}.